kamperh/teaching_portfolio/philosophy.md

 At a postgraduate level, we have an even more direct way to mentor students to become lifelong learners.
 For these students, it is even more important to learn how to find and navigate resources themselves in order to identify and acquire threshold concepts on their own.
 This I try to do by example even more (e.g. in journal reading groups with my students), only providing light guidance when needed.
 To borrow from [Johan Fourie](https://www.johanfourie.com/teaching/), I see myself as a [Wand Dispenser]({{site.url}}/knowledge#postgraduate-supervision-a-wand-dispenser): I provide the wizards of the future (research students) with the appropriate wands (skills, tools) in order to do magic of their own (research, exploration).
 (See more under [Students]({{site.url}}/context#students-at-stellenbosch) and [Knowledge]({{site.url}}/knowledge/).)

+Through these three sub-goals, I hope to contribute to a transformative experience for students at Stellenbosch University, where each student will be enabled to grow uniquely and reach their full potential (Stellenbosch University, 2019).

 ### References